-Leukoplakia is more common in men after age 65.
-Other factors that may increase your chance of leukoplakia include:
+Oral leukoplakia is more common in men after age 65.
+Other things that raise the risk are:

 - Thick, slightly raised, or hardened on the surface

 There may be pain or signs of infection.
-The patches may also be sensitive to touch, heat, or spicy foods.

-Treatment options include:
+Treatment options are:

 Mouth Healthy—American Dental Association